-AST Hampsons Louise Salisbury and Zoe Bell, both members of Solicitors for the Elderly..
+AST Hampsons Louise Salisbury and Zoe Clough, both members of Solicitors for the Elderly..

 “We are delighted to hear the proposed probate fees have been dropped.
 It was very clear from the offset that the new system was nothing more than a backdoor tax and the Government had abused its powers in pushing them through under the guise of a fee.